 Many Bing Ads service operations require an account ID and some require a customer ID.

-Many of the campaign management operations require that you specify the account identifier in request message.
-For example, the GetCampaignsByAccountId operation returns all of the campaigns for the account that you specify in the request message.
+Many of the campaign management operations require that you specify the account identifier in the body of a request message.
+For example, the GetCampaignsByAccountId operation returns all of the campaigns for the account that you specify in the body of the request message.

-Do not confuse the account identifier with the account number, which is used in the Bing Ads web application to identify the account.
-The account number takes the form of Xnnnnnnn, where nnnnnnn is a series of digits (for example, X7891234).
+Do not confuse the account identifier with the account number.
+The account number is the system generated account number that is used to identify the account in the Bing Ads web application.
+The account number has the form xxxxxxxx, where xxxxxxxx is a series of any eight alphanumeric characters.
 The API uses only the account identifier, never the account number.

 Customer Account Identifier

-The SignupCustomer operation returns the customer identifier.
-You can also use any one of the following options to get the customer identifier; however, it is more efficient to store your customer identifier locally so that you can access it when needed.
+You can also use any one of the following options to get the customer and account identifiers.
+As a best practice you should store your identifiers locally so that you can access them when needed.